mtbarta/monocorpus/README.md

 MonoCorpus relies on Keycloak for user auth, traefik as a proxy to the backend, and Elasticsearch for full text search.

+Microservices:
+* Notes
+  - CRUD functions to Mongo.
+* Gateway
+  - GraphQL interface to notes and search.

 ## Notable Dependencies

 Search - [Elasticsearch](https://github.com/elastic/elasticsearch)

 Proxy -  [Traefik](https://github.com/containous/traefik)

 Authentication - [Keycloak](https://github.com/keycloak/keycloak)

+## Contributors

+@mtbarta

+## How to Contribute

+Please feel free to send me a PR.
+There's a lot of low-hanging fruit across this project -- refactoring, documentation, testing.
+Let me know if there's something you want to work on and we can discuss.

+Please rebase PRs if necessary -- https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request

 ## License